chrislattman/blogging-project/docs/qemu/README.md

 Now, in the VM, visit `http://<local-ip-address>:8000` from a web browser, using the IP address from earlier, and now you should be able to see those files from your VM.

-- This works not only for VMs but for _any device_ on your local network!
+- This works not only for VMs but for _any device_ on your local area network (LAN)!
 - This also works the other way around (sharing a folder's contents from your VM to your host OS)
     - Make sure to use the VM's local IP address in this scenario
-    - The VM's folder will not be accessible to other devices on your local network (only your host OS knows about your VM)
+    - The VM's folder will not be accessible to other devices on your LAN (only your host OS knows about your VM)

 ### Headless mode